neo4j-contrib/neo4j-sproc-compiler/README.md

 While most of the basic checks can be performed, you still need some unit tests to verify some runtime behaviours.

+# What does it do?

+Once the stored procedure compiler is added into your project classpath (see Maven/Gradle instructions below), it will trigger compilation failures if any of the following requirements is not met:

+ - `@Context` fields must be `public` and non-`final`
+ - `@Procedure` method must return a Stream
+ - `@Procedure` parameter and record types must be supported
+ - `@Procedure` parameters must be annotated with `@Name`
+ - within the same package, all `@Procedure` method names must be unique

 # Use the processor

 ## Maven